THE WORLD OF CHILDHOOD

 - Ivory: jointed, with the body of an adult woman.
 She wears a gold necklace, leg and arm bracelets and has

-marble sarcophagus of an eight year old girl along the Via Cassia (Grottarossa).
+marble sarcophagus along the Via Cassia (Grottarossa).
 End 2nd century CE.
 Rome, Palazzo Massimo.

 - Ivory with articulated limbs and an anatomically correct female body.
 From an underground tomb on the Via di Tor Cervara.
 3rd century CE.
 Rome, Olearia.

 - Terracotta with moveable arms and legs, in terracotta.
 Greek.
 500-400 BCE.

 California, Getty Villa.

 - Bone: crowned head and torso, now missing its movable

 arms and legs.
 Found in Ephesus.
 London, British Museum.

 - Baby: painted terracotta with upswept hair and head covering; seated with arms outstretched.
 From a child's grave.
 Hawara.
 2nd century CE.
 London, Petrie Museum.